Bharat-Pi/MicroPython/README.md

 In this section you’ll learn how to flash MicroPython firmware on your boards using Thonny IDE, Follow the next steps:

-1. Connect your ESP32 board to your computer.
+1. Connect your BharatPi ESP32 board to your computer.

 2. Open Thonny IDE, Go to Tools -> Options -> Interpreter.